Ready for a big list of fantastical, magical dragon books for kids who love dragons?

 Dragon’s Extraordinary Egg by Debi Gliori

 Bib’s mommy (a penguin) tells him a wonderful (true) bedtime story about a dragon who wanted an egg.
 One day that dragon found an egg that needed a mommy.
-The dragon mommy loved her new baby very much — even she was covered in feathers.
-And then one day, a volcano made that special penguin baby slide into the water where she discovered an egg of her own — Bib’s egg, a dragon egg.
-Sweet story redefining the definition of family.
+The dragon mommy loved her new baby who was covered in feathers.
+And then one day, a volcano made that special penguin baby slide into the water, where she discovered an egg of her own — Bib’s egg, a dragon egg.

 Ace Dragon Ltd. by Russel Hoban, illustrated by Quentin Blake

 One ordinary day, John meets a dragon — apparently, a limited dragon who can do many things but not everything.
 They have a wonderful day — fighting and flying and turning straw into gold.
 When it’s dinnertime, John tells Ace that he’s not so limited, and we know this is the start of a wonderful friendship.